dlstreamer/pipeline-server/docs/build_script_reference.md

 This option is used in conjunction with `--base-build-context` to specify the docker build file and its context.
 Default values are framework dependent.
 If framework is `gstreamer` the dockerfile for `Intel(R) DL Streamer` is selected, otherwise the dockerfile is set for the `FFmpeg Video Analytics` image.

 ## Build Option (--build-option)
-Specify a docker build option when building the VA Serving image.
+Specify a docker build option when building the Pipeline Server image.

 ## Base Build Option (--base-build-option)
 Specify a docker build option when building the base image.

 ## Build Arg (--build-arg)
-Specify a docker build argument when building the VA Serving image.
+Specify a docker build argument when building the Pipeline Server image.

 ## Base Build Arg (--base-build-arg)
 Specify and docker build argument when building the base image.

 ## Image Tag (--tag)
-Set tag of VA Serving image you build.
+Set tag of the Pipeline Server image you build.
 Default value is `framework` based.
 * For `gstreamer` framework: `dlstreamer-pipeline-server-gstreamer`
 * For `ffmpeg` framework: `dlstreamer-pipeline-server-ffmpeg`